Social Services Grants

 Social Services Funding Committee

 The Social Services Funding Committee (SSFC) shall act in an advisory capacity to the Council.
-Its duties shall include review of annual social service grant applications and funding recommendations to Council and to perform other duties as the Council may authorize.
-The duties and rules for the social services funding committee may be found in its bylaws.
+Its duties shall include review of annual social service grant applications and funding recommendations to City Council.